gerardocastro/blondie/README.md

     search.posts_content_like_any = %w(ruby rails) # Adds condition on posts content

-    search.result # Actually parses the conditions, and returns the object on which you can call .first, .all, .paginate, ...
+    search.result # Actually parses the conditions
+                  # and returns the object on which you can call .first, .all, .paginate, ...

 ### Order your search